-With an emphasis on improved quality of life, [doctor name] and many other urologists at these clinics have other physicians, nurses and expert staff who help patients navigate the treatment journey.
+With an emphasis on improved quality of life, Dato and many other urologists at these clinics have expert staff who help patients navigate the treatment journey.
 Just helping sort out the treatment options or financial issues can make a difference.

 Dick Miller of Julian, Calif., credits Dato and his team for guiding him towards immunotherapy and helping him understand not only how it works, but what he needed to do to maximize his chances for improvement.

 “I was in denial a bit, but my PSA went up to 10 and alarm bells went off.
-That’s when we got started” with immunotherapy, says Miller, 82, who follows doctor’s orders, goes to the gym three times a week and “eats his broccoli.”
+That’s when we got started with some of the newer treatments like immunotherapy,” says Miller, 82, who follows doctor’s orders, goes to the gym three times a week and “eats his broccoli.”

 Information Keeps People Living

-Dato says that patients who have family or friends involved in their overall care can help a lot, especially since immunotherapy requires carefully timed appointments to have blood cells removed and then for the supercharged cells to be infused back in.
+Dato says that patients who have family or friends involved in their overall care can help a lot, especially when starting newer treatments.
+This is especially true in the case of immunotherapy, which requires carefully timed appointments.
 Besides, the goal of treatment is to enable patients to live well for as long as they can, which includes social and other activities.

 “Family members can be involved and help men share their concerns, fears and anxieties and also get encouragement,” says Dato, whose treatment plans include exercise regimens and healthy eating recommendations.

-For Williams, immunotherapy has given him more time to volunteer at the railroad museum and enjoy friends, family and travel.
+For Miller, advanced treatments, including immunotherapy, have given him more time to volunteer at the railroad museum and enjoy friends, family and travel.
 During his career as an aeronautical engineer, Miller worked on components that helped land man on the moon, and he still has a sense of adventure.